 How students qualify for related services

 Often, related services go hand in hand with

 .
 But some kids might only need the related service.

 Different states and school districts deal with this in different ways.
 The federal law says states can decide to allow related services to be the only form of special education a child gets.
 In that case, the related service is a child’s specialized instruction.

-There may be other cases where a child doesn’t qualify for special education.
-But he can still get related services under
+There may be other cases where kids don’t qualify for special education.
+But they can still get related services under

 .
-This might happen when a child’s issues don’t affect the way he learns.
+This might happen when a child’s challenges don’t have an effect on learning.

 Here’s an example.
 A child with dyspraxia may need occupational therapy to help with motor planning.
-But he doesn’t need academic help.
-So he might get that service under a 504 plan instead of an IEP.
+But this child doesn’t need academic help.
+So occupational therapy may be provided under a 504 plan instead of an IEP.